orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - Endpoints, network calls, db, files etc.. all of it, configure custom values at each point

 # Comparing Languages
+Instead of classifying arbitrary complexity.
+Create a general method of classifying it, so that it can change appropriately.

 Need to have some metrics and some useful meaning to them, categorized or?
 Complexity relative to some target (specific implementation of that target).
 - Filter for what do you want to optimize for.